sageteadev/sagetea-mail/README.md

 # SageTea Mail

-SageTea Mail is based on Dekko project https://gitlab.com/dekkan/dekko Modified to serve SageTea.Ai as it own mail client for XFone and SageTea Edge Products
+- SageTea Mail is based on Dekko project https://gitlab.com/dekkan/dekko
+- Modified to serve SageTea.Ai as it own mail client for XFone and SageTea Edge Products

+## Disclaimer
+- Please note SageTea Mail is a Mobile app for Sagetea Edge and XFone and is still unstable and under development